WellthCare

 Step 2: Report Internally to Your Benefits Administrator

-Most employer-sponsored health plans, including self-funded plans working with TPAs or platforms like WellthCare Complete™, have an internal compliance or fraud hotline.
-This is often the fastest route.
-Here’s how:
+Most employer health plans—including self-funded ones working with TPAs or platforms like WellthCare Complete™—have an internal fraud hotline or compliance team.
+That route is usually the fastest.
+Here's the drill:

-• Contact your HR department: They can direct you to the plan’s fraud reporting channel.
-Under ERISA, plan fiduciaries are required to investigate credible reports.
+• Contact your HR department: They can point you to the right reporting channel.
+Under ERISA, plan fiduciaries have to investigate credible reports.

-• Check your plan document: The Summary Plan Description (SPD) typically outlines the procedure for reporting fraud, waste, or abuse.
+• Check your plan document: The Summary Plan Description (SPD) usually spells out the fraud reporting process.

-If your benefits administrator is unresponsive, escalate to the third-party administrator (TPA) or the insurance carrier’s fraud department directly.
-For self-funded plans, note that employers are ultimately responsible for the plan’s integrity.
+If your benefits admin doesn't respond, escalate to the third-party administrator (TPA) or the insurance carrier's fraud department.
+For self-funded plans, remember your employer is ultimately responsible for the plan's integrity.

 Step 3: Report to External Authorities